-The lockdown was quite rough for some travelers as they found many issues regarding a good place to stay in.
-Traveler hostels had to stop people from coming into their hosted because of government restrictions and fear of getting infected.
+The lockdown was quite rough for some travellers as they found many issues regarding a good place to stay in.
+Traveller hostels had to stop people from coming into their hosted because of government restrictions and fear of getting infected.
 We don’t blame them, it’s known that the COVID 19 virus is highly contagious, and a lot of hosts are over 60.
-If a host takes a traveler in, they might be risking their own lives.
-Hostels that could host Israeli travelers charged rent, as most Israeli travelers are accomodating in their vans and weren’t planning on paying for accommodations during the time.
+If a host takes a traveller in, they might be risking their own lives.
+Hostels that could host Israeli travellers charged rent, as most Israeli travellers are accomodating in their vans and weren’t planning on paying for accommodations during the time.

 Helping Israelis During Lockdown in Steppin Stone Lodge in Tauranga

-There were several places willing to help travelers in need.
+There were several places willing to help travellers in need.
 The first one was Stepping Stones Lodge in Tauranga.
-The lodge was in quite a pickle; the traveling season has finished early, and they couldn’t host people that came to have a vacation in the area.
+The lodge was in quite a pickle; the travelling season has finished early, and they couldn’t host people that came to have a vacation in the area.
 The moment they understood no one is going to come over, they got a call from Don, the manager of Yesh, made a call.
-Tania decided they will host Israeli travelers during the lockdown.
+Tania decided they will host Israeli travellers during the lockdown.

 Helping Israelis in Chosen Valley Camp, Auckland

 A lot of travellers decided they need to get back home to Israel as soon as possible.
 Travelling agencies, the Israeli Consulate in Wellington, the Israeli Embassy in Canberra, and several other Israelis like Liat Lev and the Chabad movement decided they’ll help Israelis that want to come back home.
 We decided that we’ll find them a place to stay in Auckland.
 Chosen Valley Camp has risen to the occasion.